Have you been diagnosed with low T4 through lab testing?

 What does T4 actually measure in your body?

-T4 is a blood test which gives you insight as to how well your thyroid is functioning.
+T4 is a blood test that gives you insight as to how well your thyroid is functioning.

 In order to understand how this all works, you need to know some basic physiology.